Azad Maidan (public square): History

-Originally built as a square, it was known as the Praça de Sete Janelas (Square of the Seven Windows).
-The name was derived from the iconic Goa Police headquarters building, which has seven windows each to its either ends and the entrance.
-The building originally had a ground floor and three sets of seven windows each on the first floor.
-In 1843, a statue of the legendary Portuguese general Afonso de Albuquerque was laid inside the domed structure at the Maidan.
-It is said that the iron beams and granite pillars for the monuments were brought from the Convent of S. Domingos, Velha Goa.
+In 1843, a statue of the Portuguese general Afonso de Albuquerque was laid inside the domed structure at the Azad Maidan.
+The iron beams and granite pillars for the monuments were brought from the Convent of S. Domingos, Velha Goa.
 The pillars and columns for the dome came from the College of St. Thomas Aquinas, located on a hillock of Conceição.
 After Albuquerque's statue was installed, the square came to be known as Praça Afonso de Albuquerque.